 About Me

-Ken Reiman is a United States diplomat experienced in guiding Fortune 100 companies to expand and enter new markets across Asia, Africa, South America and the Caribbean.
+Ken Reiman is a United States diplomat experienced in guiding Fortune 100 companies to expand and enter new markets across Asia, Africa, South America, the Caribbean, and the Middle East.
 He is a global foreign affairs leader with a proven track record in foreign policy formulation, implementation, lobbying, and strategic external engagement.
 When significant contracts, collateral and resources are at stake, Ken has the international business acumen to achieve success in high-paced and high-stress operating environments.

 Ken combines his passion for foreign policy and international business to resolve complex political, economic, and operational challenges.
 He has worked in Tokyo, Japan as a Business Development Manager to address Japan’s energy security needs.
 He brought technological innovation hubs to Africa, among his numerous other noteworthy accomplishments.
-Ken’s love of innovation and diversity stems from his Japanese American roots and multicultural background.
+Ken’s love of innovation and strengthening cross-cultural connections stems from his Japanese American roots and multicultural background.

 When Ken is not guiding organizations and individuals to succeed in foreign operating environments, he is an author who enjoys chronicling/composing, as well as raising two energetic boys.